-who have a history of transforming science into amazing experiences.
+with a history of transforming technology into amazing experiences.

 Albert is a pioneer in low-latency touchscreens that provide users with the gratifying sensation of an instantaneous response when interacting with their phone, tablet, and other touchscreen devices.
 In addition to being featured in popular tech journals, Albert’s work in this field trended on social media sites, reaching the front page of Reddit, and attracting over 1.2 million views on YouTube.
 At Stanford, Albert built high-performance computers and interfaces that advanced the ability of biologists to perform next-generation gene sequence alignment.
 Albert received a BS from Caltech and an MS from Stanford in EE.
 He was granted fellowships from the National Science Foundation, Stanford, and Microsoft Research.